📘

 Usage

-You can use the preParseDateColumns grid option, it can be either set as either boolean or a string but there's big distinction between the 2 approaches (both approaches will mutate the dataset).
+You can use the preParseDateColumns grid option, it can be set as either a boolean or a string but there's a big distinction between the 2 approaches as shown below (note that both approaches will mutate the dataset).

 1. string (i.e. set to "__", it will parse a "start" date string and assign it as a Date object to a new "__start" prop)